mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 It is common to train young K'kree here, letting them feel their genetic claustrophobia and learn to fight it.
-This is also the traditional location where adolescent K'kree are left alone for a while to find their ancestors so they need never again be alone, a status known as 'kin-to-the- sky'.
+This is also the traditional location where adolescent K'kree are left alone for a while to find their ancestors so they need never again be alone, a status known as 'kin-to-the-sky'.
 This is seen as somewhat holy; that this happens on the cargo decks leads to religious overtones when residents discuss what sort of ores their ark shall mine and which goods it shall manufacture, not to mention where these goods are eventually sold off, usually to the